L13/vscode-diff/README.md

 * `Open in Diff Folders` - Open the diff panel with selected files or folders in the Visual Studio Code Explorer by dialog or context menu.
 * `Diff Folders: Clear History` - Clear the history of recently used files, folders and previous comparisons.
 * `Diff Folders: Delete All Favorites` - Delete all favorites.
+* `Diff Folders: Show Output Channel` - Open the output channel for the current comparison.

 ## Available Settings

 * `l13Diff.maxRecentlyUsed` - Defines the max length of recently used entries in the menu.
 * `l13Diff.openToSide` - Set true if a diff or file should open to the side.
 * `l13Diff.abortOnError` - If false scan process will not be canceled if an error occurs.
-* `l13Diff.useCaseSensitiveFileName` - Indiciates if filenames should be treated as case sensitive for a comparsion.
+* `l13Diff.useCaseSensitiveFileName` - Indiciates if filenames should be treated as case sensitive for a comparison.
 This also affects the property `l13Diff.exclude`.
 	* `detect` - (default) Detect the file system case sensitivity.
 	* `on` - Enable case sensitive file names.
 	* `off` - Disable case sensitive file names.